Muse (Jimin album)

 Muse is the second studio album by South Korean singer Jimin of BTS.
 It was released on July 19, 2024, through Big Hit Music and comprises seven songs, including "Closer Than This", the pre-release single "Smeraldo Garden Marching Band" featuring Loco, and the lead single "Who".
-The album debuted at number two in South Korea and number three in Japan.
+The album debuted at number two in South Korea and on the US Billboard 200.
+It debuted at number three in Japan and reached the top ten in Austria, Belgium, France, Germany, Hungary, Poland, Portugal, Spain, Sweden, and Switzerland.